gbdev/pandocs/content/Gamegenie/Shark_Cheats.md

-Game Shark and Gamegenie are external cartridge adapters that can be plugged between the Game Boy and the actual game cartridge.
+Game Shark and Gamegenie are external cartridge adapters that can be plugged in between the Game Boy and the actual game cartridge.

 ### Gamegenie (ROM patches)